Knob and Tube Replacement in Burien, WA

 Why knob-and-tube comes up in Burien inspections

-Burien has many homes with real age, character, and remodel history.
-In neighborhoods like Gregory Heights, Seahurst, Three Tree Point, Lake Burien, Sunnydale, Boulevard Park, and Hazel Valley, older wiring may still be present in attics, basements, walls, ceiling lights, bedrooms, and older additions.
+Burien has many homes with age, character, and remodel history.
+In Gregory Heights, Seahurst, Three Tree Point, Lake Burien, Sunnydale, Boulevard Park, and Hazel Valley, older wiring may still be present in attics, basements, walls, ceiling lights, bedrooms, and older additions.

-Knob-and-tube wiring often becomes an issue when a buyer inspection finds it, an insurance company asks questions, a remodel exposes it, or a homeowner notices ungrounded outlets and starts looking closer.
-The wiring may be inactive, partially active, or still feeding important parts of the home.
+Knob-and-tube wiring often becomes an issue during a buyer inspection, insurance review, remodel, or outlet upgrade.
+The wiring may be inactive, partly active, or still feeding important areas of the home.

-Our job is to identify what is actually there, explain whether it appears active or unsafe, and help you plan a replacement approach that makes sense for the home.
+Our job is to identify what is actually there.
+Then we explain whether it appears active or unsafe and help you plan the right replacement approach.

 Our Burien knob-and-tube replacement process